jpgoulet/canyoucrackit_stage2/README.md

 This is the solution to the stage 2 of the [canyoucrackit][] challenge.
 I created a virtual machine using Python to load the data in memory and execute it.
 Emphasis has been put on code readability.

+The [vm specification and data] is taken from the solution of the stage 1.

 [canyoucrackit]:http://canyoucrackit.co.uk
+[vm specification and data]:http://canyoucrackit.co.uk/15b436de1f9107f3778aad525e5d0b20.js

 To run
 ------